 Zero Waste & Toxicity

-Achieve 50% waste diversion rate for acute and residential care sites in the Recycling Program by 2020
+Increase waste diversion rates at existing acute and residential care sites to 50% by 2020

 Key Partnerships: BISS, PHSA Supply Chain, LMFM, SSMs, Houskeeping Managers.
 External: Metro Vancouver